 I would have dropped Simpson and maybe Payton and would have added Csonka and the Packers' Jim Taylor.
 It would have been a more powerful list.
 I would have been happy with that list, whether Csonka was No. 1 or not.

 FOOTBALL NOV.
 31: I just watched another video, this one about the top white running backs of all time.
 Csonka was listed second, with Red Grange and Riggins apparent co-No. 1s.
-They had a motley crew early in their list, and hall-of-famers Jim Taylor and Hugh McElhenny weren't included at all.
+They had a motley crew in the middle of their list, and hall-of-famers Jim Taylor and Hugh McElhenny weren't included at all.

 Taylor was a power back supreme, and McElhenny was the "Barry Sanders" of his day.
 Check out McElhenny here and Taylor here.